-Design tips: Bold fixtures, what some call statement fixtures, especially those with round designs, are top picks for 2022.
+Design tips: Bold fixtures, what some call statement fixtures, especially those with round designs, are top picks for the year.
 Brass highlights are embraced by some designers while others say they are on the way out.

 We leave it to your preference, but if you’re asking us, we would avoid brass in favor of wood, wood-tones or silver depending on what is the best fit for your kitchen.
-Those are hotter colors for 2022.
+Those are hotter colors.

 Pros and Cons: Lighting flexibility allows you to choose the light level and set the mood for what is taking place in the space.
 If there is a downside, sometimes tech trouble or a user’s lack of familiarity with smart equipment causes hassles.